vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

 the operand on the left-hand (the head) side represents the item we're going to connect to the tail.

-We have a immutable list containing a ghost and need to extend the no-fly to contain all items in the list that currently contains just our ghost.
+We have a immutable list containing a ghost and need to extend the no-fly list to contain all items in the list that currently contains just our ghost.
 This basically means that we want the mole, the last one in our no-fly list, to look at the first item in our tail, which is the ghost.
 It's Erlang, however; so the